-“Old Jules,” Sandoz’ seminal work on the hardships of the homesteaders, finally saw the light of day in 1935 to immediate critical acclaim after being rejected at least once by every major publishing house in the country.
-Two of her later books, the 1942 “Crazy Horse,” and “Cheyenne Autumn” in 1953, became Western film classics in the hands of director John Ford.
+Her seminal work, “Old Jules,” related the hardships of early homesteaders.
+Finally published in 1935 to immediate critical acclaim, it had been rejected at least once by every major publishing house in the country.
+Two later books, the 1942 “Crazy Horse,” and in 1953 “Cheyenne Autumn,” became film classics in the hands of the country’s premier Western director, John Ford.

-It was just the latest unhappy chapter in Sandoz’ life.
+It was just the latest unhappy chapter in the author’s life.
 Born Mary (Marie) Suzette in the isolation of western Nebraska, she spoke little English as a young girl and didn’t manage to complete the eighth grade until age 16.

 Dominated by her brutal and volcanic immigrant father, (below) she suffered years of back-breaking labor along with physical and mental abuse.
 Rescuing the family’s livestock during a blizzard cost her the sight in one eye from snow blindness and her hands were permanently damaged from holding a hoe.

 Finally making a bid for freedom, she passed the rural school teachers exam despite her lack of a high school education and taught in one room country schools for a number of years.

 But an unhappy marriage to a neighboring rancher, Wray Macomb, at 18, on the heals of her unhappy childhood, was not salvation.
 Divorcing after six years, she moved to Lincoln.
 Absent a diploma, she still managed to enroll at the University of Nebraska as an English major.
 (Right, Sandoz, circa 1920)